sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ## GM responsibility: moving the spotlight

+`TODO: move this to the GM Guide`

-Never let a player's turn to be inconsequential.
+Never let a player's turn be inconsequential.
 A player might wait 10 minutes for their friends' moves, so if their whole turn in the spotlight ends with "nothing happens" this game will be very unfun.
 Give them an opportunity for something.
 This doesn't mean they have